Kairat619/sayomiart/src/blog/2024-01-30-another-my-article.md

 ---
 pic: /images/pic08.jpg
-title: The biggest trends in design for 2024
+title: The top 10 design trends for 2024
-description: Lorem ipsum dolor sit amet consectetur adipisicing elit.
-  Perferendis accusantium sit illo neque rem omnis quaerat, nam similique vitae delectus ad magni vel quo maxime, magnam placeat.
-Reprehenderit, distinctio aliquam?
+description: Let’s take a look at how businesses are using these design trends, and discover how to make them work for your own branding in 2024.
 author: Kairat Zhansaya
 date: 2024-05-01
 image: https://plus.unsplash.com/premium_photo-1663954130761-5d565f19b894?q=80&w=1996&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D